 Dr. Brown took office as the 12th chancellor of WCU in July 2019, becoming the university’s first permanent female chancellor.

-Western Carolina University’s Chancellor, Dr. Kelli R. Brown, previously served as provost and senior vice president for academic affairs at Georgia College & State University, Georgia’s public liberal arts institution.
+She previously served as provost and senior vice president for academic affairs at Georgia College & State University.

-In July 2016, Dr. Brown was appointed interim president of Valdosta State University, a regional comprehensive university in southern Georgia.
-She served in that capacity until a permanent president took office in January 2017, and she then returned to her position at Georgia College.
-She joined the faculty at Georgia College as a professor in the School of Health and Human Performance in June 2013.
+In July 2016, Chancellor Brown was appointed interim president of Valdosta State University, a regional comprehensive university in southern Georgia.
+She served in that capacity until a permanent president took office in January 2017, after which she then returned to her position at Georgia College.

-She holds a doctorate in education from Southern Illinois University at Carbondale; a master of science and education in public health degree and bachelor of science degree, both from the University of Toledo; and an associate in applied sciences degree in dental hygiene from Michael J. Owens Technical College in Toledo, Ohio.
+Chancellor Brown earned her doctorate in education from Southern Illinois University at Carbondale; a master of science and education in public health degree and bachelor of science degree in public health services, both from the University of Toledo; and an associate in applied sciences degree in dental hygiene from Michael J. Owens Technical College in Toledo, Ohio.

 She is originally from the Midwest, and she and her husband of more than 30 years, Dennis, live in Cullowhee.